raeleus/skin-composer/README.md

 ### Contributors and Forking ###

-The Skin Composer Installer project requires the Spine Runtime.
+Skin Composer requires the Spine Runtime.
 The Spine Runtime requires a Spine license to redistribute.
 Please see the [Spine Editor License](http://esotericsoftware.com/spine-editor-license).

 The installer/uninstaller depends on mt.exe (to give the executable admin rights) and WinRAR (to collect the files into a single executable EXE).
 You need to install the [WinRAR (x64)](https://www.rarlab.com/download.htm) and the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/) with the options "Windows SDK Signing Tools for Desktop Apps" and "Windows SDK for UWP Managed Apps".
 Run the task ":installer:jpackageZip" on a Windows 10 host computer.
 The final distributable zip is created in /installer/build/winrar